Home » Asia » Pakistan Google Maps & Wiki

 Its capital city is Islamabad, where the local time zone is UTC+5, which is 10 hours ahead of Washington DC during Standard Time.
 Note to the timezone in Islamabad: N/A.

 For nature lovers, we do note the following elevation data regarding Pakistan; mean elevation: 900 m, elevation extremes; lowest point: Indian Ocean 0 m, highest point: K2 8,611 m.
-The lengths of its total coastline are: 1,046 km and the length of the land boundaries is total: 7,257 km.
+The length of its total coastline are: 1,046 km and the length of the land boundaries is total: 7,257 km.

 Current environmental issues in Pakistan; water pollution from raw sewage, industrial wastes, and agricultural runoff; limited natural freshwater resources; most of the population does not have access to potable water; deforestation; soil erosion; desertification.